We called dad back, and filled him in on some of the skills I picked up.

 Kolius’s dad just grunted.
 Seemed to be permission.

 Kolius was thrilled to be the hero of the hour, leading the guards to the vicious beast that had prowled for too long.
 Or, from the description he was giving us, a teenager with a power complex.
 Catonus rolled his eyes and muttered “Wanna-be Classer.” with as much disdain and ‘this is going to create so much paperwork’ that he could mutter.
 Not that I knew if there even was paperwork, given the lack of paper I had seen.
 And lack of books.
 Really the only thing I had seen read was that scroll at the temple.
-I needed to find a library – oh we made it!
+I needed to get permission to enter the library and – oh we made it!

 Kolius scurried back off – probably home – as we looked up at the dilapidated building in front of us.
 There were some wind weasels lurking about, and dad and Catonus drew their batons.